 Frequently Asked Questions

-Does auto-grading work for all question types?
+Do auto-grading quizzes work for all question types?
 Auto-grading handles Multiple Choice, True/False, and Fill-in-the-Blanks instantly and with full accuracy.
 Short Answer questions are AI-evaluated based on conceptual match rather than exact wording.
-Essay questions use rubric-based AI scoring with a manual review and adjustment step before results are finalized.
+Essay questions, additionally, use rubric-based AI scoring with a manual review and adjustment step before results are finalized.

 Can I override an auto-graded score?
-Yes, you can override scores for all quiz types.
+Yes.
 For essay and short answer questions, you can review the AI’s assessment and adjust the score using a slider control before results are released to students.
-The AI provides the first-pass evaluation; you have final authority.
+The AI provides the first-pass evaluation; however, you have final authority on every grade.

-Is auto-grading available on the Free plan?
-Basic auto-grading for objective question types (MCQ, True/False, Fill in the Blanks) is available on the Free plan.
-AI essay grading and the full analytics dashboard are Premium features.
+Are auto-grading quizzes available on the Free plan?
+Basic auto-grading for objective question types like MCQ, True/False and Fill in the Blanks, is available on the Free plan.
+AI essay grading and the full analytics dashboard, however, are Premium features.

 How does the system handle fill-in-the-blank answers with minor spelling variations?
 The system applies reasonable tolerance for common spelling errors and alternate spellings of the same term, rather than requiring character-for-character exact matches.
 You can also define accepted alternate answers when setting up the quiz.

-Can I use auto-grading for high-stakes exams?
+Can I use auto-grading quizzes for high-stakes exams?
 Yes.
-For high-stakes use, enable Smart Sharing’s anti-cheating features: question randomization, tab-switch monitoring, and session expiry controls, alongside auto-grading.
+For high-stakes use, enable Smart Sharing’s anti-cheating features, question randomization, tab-switch monitoring, and session expiry controls, alongside auto-grading.
 This gives you both scoring accuracy and assessment integrity.

 The Bottom Line

-Auto-grading isn’t a shortcut.
-It’s a reallocation of your time.
-From mechanical scoring to actual teaching decisions.
+Auto-grading quizzes aren’t a shortcut.
+They are a reallocation of your time, from mechanical scoring to actual teaching decisions.
 The hours you recover from marking can go toward lesson design, one-on-one student support, or simply finishing work before 9 PM.

-And beyond the time savings, the data auto-grading produces: immediate, question-level, consistent, is simply better than what manual marking can provide.
-You stop guessing which concepts your class didn’t understand and start knowing.
+Beyond the time savings, the data that auto-grading quizzes produce: immediate, question-level, and consistent, is simply better than what manual marking can provide.
+As a result, you stop guessing which concepts your class didn’t understand and start knowing.